-Consumer Reports recommends ‘buy’ for Tesla Model 3
+Consumer Reports reverses course, recommends ‘buy’ for Tesla Model 3

-DETROIT (AP) — Consumer Reports is now recommending Tesla’s Model 3 compact electric car after a company software update improved its poor braking performance.
+DETROIT (AP) — A wireless update of antilock braking software improved the stopping distance of Tesla’s electric Model 3, prompting Consumer Reports to reverse course and give the car its “Recommended Buy” rating.

-The magazine says the wireless update of antilock braking software cut 19 feet from the car’s stopping distance from 60 miles per hour.
+The magazine said Wednesday that the update cut 19 feet off the car’s stopping distance from 60 miles per hour.
+A previous test — the results of which were released a little more than a week ago — found that it took 152 feet for the Model S compact car to stop from 60, the longest braking distance of any modern car the magazine has tested.

-A previous test found that it took 152 feet for the car to stop from 60.
-That was the longest braking distance of any modern car the magazine has tested.
+The improved braking raised the car’s score high enough for it to receive the coveted recommendation.
+But Consumer Reports still has concerns over wind noise, a stiff ride, and the touch-screen controls that could distract a driver.

-But in a test after the update, the stopping distance fell to 133 feet.
-Consumer Reports says that’s typical for a compact luxury car.
+After the first round of testing was made public, Tesla CEO Elon Musk promised to fix the problem within days.
+Consumer Reports says it was told by Tesla that the software helps the brakes adapt to variations in how they are used and how they respond in different environmental conditions.

 Most Read Business Stories